 Medically reviewed by Drugs.com.
 Last updated on Mar 5, 2023.

-(EIB) is a temporary inflammation and narrowing of your child's airway.
-EIB occurs during or 5 to 10 minutes after strenuous exercise.
+is a temporary inflammation and narrowing of your child's airway while he or she exercises.
 Irritants such as pollution, allergens, or cold, dry air may trigger EIB.
 Your child may be more likely to have EIB if he or she exercises during illness.
 Illnesses that may trigger an EIB include an infection in your child's nose, throat, sinuses, airway, or lungs.

 Common signs and symptoms of EIB:

 Symptoms usually are worst 5 to 10 minutes after exercise stops and last for 20 to 30 minutes.
 Your child may have any of the following:

 - A cough, wheezing, or shortness of breath

 - Chest pain or tightness

 - Being tired very easily during or after exercise